by AuxBeacon News Aggregator

 “For six months, from June to December, 1956, they gave me the run-around.
 Up until this minute, I have received no satisfaction from the Maryland CAP.
 Neither have I received any squadron assignment in the state of Maryland.

-Because of the variety of excuses they have given me and while awaiting their acton upon my request, my member expired Dec.
+Because of the variety of excuses they have given me and while awaiting their acton upon my request, my membership expired Dec.
 21, 1956.”

 The Rev. Julius Carroll who is associate pastor of Sharp Street Methodist Church and a licensed pilot, revealed to this reporter how the Civil Air Patrol continues a policy of non-integration in Mayland by what he calls “evasion and passing the buck.”